microsoft/vscode-java-debug/Configuration.md

         }]
     }
     ```
-    - Launch the task before launch and attach to the debug port - You need configure the task label to `preLaunchTask` in launch.json.
+2) Configure `preLaunchTask` and the debug port in .vscode/launch.json.
     ```json
     {
         "type": "java",